 The nurse will explain the prognosis and what to expect in the upcoming days or weeks.
 They will also monitor pain and other symptoms.
 The CHHA helps with personal care needs like bathing and changing bed linens.
 The social worker helps address social, emotional and practical challenges including complex and inter-related needs.
 The spiritual support counselor helps explore spiritual concerns.

 Most importantly, the hospice team will be there for you during this difficult time, bringing you peace of mind.
-The team is on call 24 hours a day – even at 2:00 am.
+Our South Jersey team is on call 24 hours a day – even at 2:00 am.

 Hospice is about making your final months and weeks as good as possible.
 This means focusing on what really matters to you.